lbf1121/codinglife/english/EnglishAbstract.md

 ## Week Four
 ### Chapter 2-2
-    Finally it was my turn;I was at the front of the queue.
+    Finally it was my turn,I was at the front of the queue.
     But the official did not serve me.
     "Excuse me," I said."It's my turn.I'm next."
-    "You are next?Old man,I'm very busy," the official said.
+    "You are next?
+Old man,I'm very busy," the official said.
-    "Look at all these people.
+    "Look at my papers.Look at all these people.
 I am very busy.And you must wait."
     So I waited.
     Finaly the official looked at me.
 "What do you want?" he asked.
-    I gave hime my money order.
+    I gave him my money order.
     "This is my money order for one hundred pounds," I replied.
     The official held out his hand.
 "Identity Card," he said.
     "Excuse me.
-I don't understand," I repliedk.
+I don't understand," I replied.
     "Your Identity Card," the official said again."Give me your Identity Card."
     "What is an Identity Card?"
 I asked.
     "I can't give you any money for this money order.First I must see your Identity Card.